cynthialmy/cynthialmy.github.io/_posts/2025-01-17-ai-solution.md

 - Any decision where the AI confidence score fell below our calibrated threshold
 - Ambiguous queries that could be interpreted multiple ways

-These boundaries were not technical limitations.
-They were strategic choices about where uncertainty was acceptable and where it was not.
+These boundaries reflected strategic choices about where uncertainty was acceptable and where it had to stay out of automation.

 ---
 **Reduce Risk Before Adding Intelligence**